 Emission testers were useful back when every household had a Tube TV.
 When your TV stopped working, you checked the tubes on emission tester, changed the ones that tested weak, and it was all good again.
 Well, that and perhaps a slap or two on the side.

-Emission tester is still useful for checking diodes and rectifiers.
-We do not, however, consider Emission testers adequate for testing new current production tubes, because of the reason stated above, and also since Emission testers do not test real performance, which is measured by gain (conductance) of the tube.
+Emission tester is still useful for checking diodes and rectifier tubes.
+We do not, however, consider Emission testers adequate for testing new current production tubes for the reasons above.
+The only testing you can rely on is conductance testing which measures the actual gain of the tube.

 At Tubes for Amps, we only use dynamic conductance testers.
 We use top-of-the-line vintage testers that have been restored and calibrated, along with modern all-digital testers.